 22 Years 2 months and 15 days left together

 I met Brendan on an unseasonably warm June night, way back in 1995.
 I was single.
 He was not.
-Wearing a blue cashmere crop top, a wonderbra, jeans, a deep golden tan and 4inch heels, I was not looking for love at the time.
-In fact, I was planing a month long trek through Peru with a friend and was excited to be heading overseas again.
+Wearing a blue cashmere crop top, a wonderbra, jeans, a deep golden tan and 4inch heels, I wasn’t looking for love at the time.
+In fact, I was planning a month-long trek through Peru with a friend and was excited to be heading overseas again.
 Romance didn’t fit into my plans.

-My new leather boots were by far my favourite fashion staple at the time, sporting a half inch platform under the toe, with gorgeous hook and eye lace-ups to mid-calf, they took me to a lofty height of 5’4.”
-I wasn’t sure at the time if it was my auburn beach to bed hair and green eyes or a very defined six pack stomach and those boots that had caught Bren’s attention that night, but would find out many years later it was the mostly the abs that had sealed the deal.
+My new leather boots were by far my favourite fashion staple at the time, sporting a half-inch platform under the toe with gorgeous hook and eye lace-ups to mid-calf, they took me to a lofty height of 5’4.”
+I wasn’t sure at the time if it was my sun-kissed beach to bed hair and green eyes, or a very defined six-pack stomach and those boots that had caught Bren’s attention that night.
+I found out many years later it was the abs that had sealed the deal.

 I had never just walked up to a stranger before and introduced myself.
 Not to someone I was interested in at least, someone I wanted to have a drink with and maybe even take home – to meet my parents.
-Would he be worth the possibility of rejection, I wondered, my heart beating loudly?
+Would he be worth the possibility of rejection I wondered, my heart beating loudly?
 If I didn’t go up to him and say hello, I’d never know.
-Encouraged by my friend Vikk, I finishing my drink in one quick gulp, I walked toward him, confidently.
+Encouraged by my friend Vikk, I finished my drink in one quick gulp and walked toward him, confidently.

 Easily the best looking guy in the room, he was out with a motley crew of mates who looked like they may have started their night around midday.
-He looked like he was probably the designated driver and maybe the only other sober person in the room besides me.
+He was the designated driver and maybe the only other sober person in the room besides me.

 We hit the dance floor to Coolio’s Gangstas Paradise, danced with Janet and Michael through Scream and moved out to the balcony to grab some air as Bryan started to sing Have You Ever Really Loved a Woman.
 Our conversation was easy and flowed.
 We liked similar things and had coincidently enjoyed many of the same Aussie holiday destinations.
 We had a lot in common and he was easy to like.
 I didn’t want the night to end.

 The attraction between us was obvious and instant.
-As last drinks were called I gave him my number.
-He promised to ring as I got into a taxi to go home.
-Not able to help myself I looked back at him as the taxi drove away from the curb.
+Last drinks were called as we were leaving.
+I gave him my number walking toward the taxi stand and he promised to ring as I got into the first cab off the rank, to go home.
+Not able to help myself, I looked back at him as the taxi drove away from the curb.
 He was waving, his smile wide.
-He’s a keeper I thought, smiling to myself as I turned back to face the front of the car.
+He’s a keeper I thought, smiling to myself, turning back to face the front of the car.
 I felt a bit like the cat who had just found a canary in her bowl of cream.

-A couple of weeks passed before we ran into each other again when we both turned up to see a band at a popular local venue.
-I had found out the week before, when he finally rang, that he had a girlfriend.
+A couple of weeks passed before we ran into each other again.
+We had both turned up to see a band at a popular local venue.
+I had found out the week before, when he finally rang, that he did have a girlfriend.
 His relationship was ending and it was complicated.
-I told him over the phone to take all the time he needed to sort that situation out before he even thought about getting into something else.
+He apologised for lying on the night we met.
+I told him over the phone that there was no harm done and that he should take all the time he needed to sort that situation out before he even thought about getting into something else.

 Even so, I wasn’t sad to run into him at the band.
-It gave him the opportunity to tell me his whole story, why he’d wanted to get out of his relationship and what had happened that had finally made him realise it was over.
+It gave him the opportunity to tell me his whole story, why he’d wanted to get out of his relationship and what had happened that had finally made him realise it was over, way before he met me.
 The difficulty was that everyone wanted him to marry this girl but him, and it had made him pretty unpopular with her family and his.

 I remember thinking what a shitty thing it was he was going through.
 I didn’t really know him at all, but even I could tell he didn’t want to hurt anyone.
-Staying in a relationship he’d grown out of was making him really unhappy, but that didn’t seem to matter to anyone but him.
+Staying in a relationship he’d outgrown was making him really unhappy, but that didn’t seem to matter to anyone but him.
 He asked if I had his number would I ring him?
-I reminded him that I had his work number.
-He hadn’t been hard to find find when I wanted to ring and thank him for the 2 dozen roses he had sent me to apologise for not telling me he had a girlfriend.
-I then reminded him that I wouldn’t be using it while he had a girlfriend.
+I reminded him I had his work number.
+He hadn’t been hard to find when I wanted to ring and thank him for the 2 dozen roses he had sent me to apologise for not telling me he had a girlfriend.
+I then told him I wouldn’t be using it while he had a girlfriend.